akeneo/pim-docs/contribute_to_pim/contribution_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When your patch is about a bug fix and we give you a reference to a ticket ``PIM-xxxx``.
-You have to add to the ``CHANGELOG-1-x.md`` file (1-x is the version of the PIM you want to contribute)
+You have to add to the ``CHANGELOG-x.y.md`` file (x.y is the version of the PIM you want to contribute,
-under the BUG FIXES step of the next version the reference to the ticket and a description of the bug fix.
+no version if you want to contribute on ``master``) under the BUG FIXES step of the next version
+the reference to the ticket and a description of the bug fix.

 Then, if you introduced BC Breaks in namespaces for example (but you should/must not), under the BC BREAK step add a
 description of the BC Break.
-Moreover, you have to add in ``UPGRADE-1.x.md`` a way to fix this BC Break in files (like sed command for example).
+Moreover, you have to add in ``UPGRADE.md`` a way to fix this BC Break in files (like sed command for example).
 To finish, if you introduced database BC Break, you have to add migration files in `upgrades/schema/`.
 In most of the cases using `php bin/console doctrine:migrations:diff` is enough to create a database migration class
 (see `Doctrine migration documentation`_) but sometimes you will have to do it manually.